vassar-college-es/snaplogic-project-catalog/docs/workday-hcm/index.md

     - launch-type: triggered
     - SME: HCM/Beneftis Office
     - desc: This integration will received payload from Workday containing Benefit enrollee data.
 It will merge this will Banner and produce a simple output file for remittance/audit tasks.

+- WD - Benefit Eligible to HY.TeleDoc
+    - v1.0.0
+    - author: romanovsky@vassar.edu
+    - launch-type: scheduled
+    - SME: HCM/Beneftis Office
+    - desc: This integration will run a TeleDoc RaaS developed by Nick S in HR to transform for HT/TeleDoc census file over sFTP